Faculty

 Overview

-Bérénice Benayoun, Ph.D., is an Assistant Professor of Gerontology and Biological Sciences at USC Leonard Davis School of Gerontology.
-She holds secondary appointments in the Department of Molecular and Computational Biology Department of the USC Dornsife College of Letters, Arts and Sciences and the USC Norris Comprehensive Cancer Center.
+Bérénice Benayoun, PhD, is an Associate Professor of Gerontology and Biological Sciences at the USC Leonard Davis School of Gerontology.
+She holds secondary appointments in the Molecular and Computational Biology Department of the USC Dornsife College of Letters, Arts and Sciences and the Biochemistry and Molecular Medicine Department in the Keck School of Medicine of USC.
 She joined the USC faculty in 2017.

-Dr. Benayoun received her undergraduate and graduate degrees at the École Normale Supérieure de Paris and Université Paris Diderot-Paris 7 in Paris, France.
+Benayoun received her undergraduate and graduate degrees at the École Normale Supérieure de Paris and Université Paris Diderot-Paris 7 in Paris, France.
 Her PhD work focused on a transcription factor whose mutations lead to a human syndrome associated to premature menopause.
 During her post-doctoral training, she identified a new key chromatin signature of cell identity and transcriptional consistency, which is partially remodeled during aging.
 This work has raised important questions about the stability of cellular identity throughout life.
-Her lab’s current research focuses on epigenome and transcriptome remodeling with aging in vertebrates, how these changes interact with overlooked cues such as biological sex, and the roles that these changes can play in the aging process.
-Her lab is also one of the pioneering labs in the development of a naturally short-lived vertebrate as a new model for aging research, the African turquoise killifish Nothobranchius furzeri.